 My current work utilizes the Screenomics approach: analyzing hyper-rich behavioral data collected from the smartphone.
+See a recent New York Times article about my lab's work.
 Previously, I have conducted behavioral lab experiments, surveys, fieldwork, and optimization for data science applications.
 Currently, I am running a national online field experiment in the US; I'll be at Microsoft Research in Summer 2019.

 Muise, Daniel and Pan, Jennifer.
 2018.
 "Online Field Experiments."
 Asian Journal of Communication 1-18.
 (DOI)

 Kingsley, David and Daniel Muise.
 2017.
 "More Talk, Less Need for Monitoring."The Journal of Experimental Political Science 1-19.
 (DOI)

 Muise, Daniel and Kobbi Nissim.
 2016.
 "Differential Privacy in Descriptive Statistics: a Guidebook for Social Scientists."
 Privacy Tools for Sharing Research Data Project. (online access)

 Cho, M., Muise, D. (2019, June).
 A Study of Factual Information Consumption on Smartphones: Demographics, Time of Use, and Online Media Platforms.
 Chinese Communication Society , Taipei, Taiwan.

 Lu, Y., Muise D., Pan, J., Reeves, B. (2018, May).
 Micro-Level Natural Interaction with Information Systems: An International Screenshot Ethnography.
 International Communication Association's 68th Annual Conference , Prague, Czech Republic.